radcamp/radcamp.github.io/NYC2019/RADCamp-PartII-Day1-AM.md

 data to increase value obtained from sequencing with the result of increasing noise toward the ends of reads.

-Now run fastqc on one of this sample:
+Now run fastqc on this sample:
 ```bash
 $ fastqc anolis_R1_.fastq.gz
 ```